Everything You Need to Know About SBA Form 159

 One of those documents might be the SBA Form 159 (commonly known as just SBA 159), a three-page form that only applies to a third of loan applicants.
 It’s one that you don’t want to overlook, so in this post we’ll review what SBA 159 is, how it’s used, and what you need to know to fill it out properly.

 What is SBA Form 159?

 The SBA 159 is known as the Fee Disclosure Form and Compensation Agreement.
-As a business owner, you’ll need this form if someone assisted you during the loan application process and was paid a fee from you for their work.
+As a business owner, you’ll need this form if someone assisted you when applying for an SBA Loan and there was a fee paid to them for their work.

 Why is this form necessary?
 By disclosing these fees, lenders and agents can’t take advantage of borrowers with unscrupulous charges and fees.
 If everything is disclosed to the SBA, borrowers are protected, and lenders must be honest and forthright.

 As we mentioned above, the SBA 159 is a disclosure form documenting any paid help you received during the loan application process.
 This disclosure can be broken down into two basic types of payment:

 The definition of ‘agent’ can be complicated, but it usually refers to a broker, lender, or loan packager paid by the business owner to help complete the SBA loan application process.
 In some cases, you might have an agent who refers you to a loan servicer, and that agent often receives a referral fee for sending your business to the agency.

 Even if you didn’t directly pay the agent, that referral fee needs to be disclosed in the SBA 159 form.

 There are exceptions to this rule, though: if your accountant prepared the necessary financial statements but didn’t help you fill out the loan application, you don’t need to disclosure such work.
 If you have property appraised by an official from the lender (or the government), that also doesn’t meet the requirements for disclosure.

 How to Complete SBA Form 159: